 A technical introduction: The ultimate goal of the DragonFly project at its inception was to provide native clustering support in the kernel.
 This type of functionality requires a sophisticated cache management framework for filesystem namespaces, file spaces and VM spaces.
 These and other features eventually culminate in the ability to allow heavily interactive programs to run across multiple machines with cache coherency fully guaranteed in all respects.
-This also requires being able to divide resources, including the cpu by way of a controlled VM context, for safe assignment to potentially unsecured third-party clusters over the internet.
-This original design direction, although no longer the primary goal of the DragonFly BSD project, has influenced many of the design decisions made in the intervening years.
+This also requires being able to divide resources, including the CPU by way of a controlled VM context, for safe assignment to potentially unsecured third-party clusters over the internet.
+This original design direction, although no longer the primary goal of the DragonFly project, has influenced many of the design decisions made in the intervening years.
 While full cache coherency is no longer a top level goal, filesystem coherency is, and that direction continues to guide the project in a number of ways.

-Recently, many developers have focused on SMP scalability while others have put an emphasis on new feature development and driver porting.
-The VM system was finally fine-grain locked all the way down to the pmap in late 2011, resulting in huge performance gains on many-cores machines.
-Further and more up to date information on the project goals and status are available on this website, and discussion of the project is possible on a variety of newsgroups, mailing lists and IRC.
+From 2009 onward many developers have focused on SMP scalability while others have put an emphasis on new feature development and driver porting.
+The VM system was finally fine-grain locked all the way down to the pmap in late 2011, resulting in huge performance gains on many-core machines.
+Major kernel subsystems were also scaled one after another.

 The original photograph that inspired the name: